Seeed-Studio/wiki-documents/docs/Mini_Soldering_Iron.md

 _**Note**_ that you need to soldering a electronic component with following basic and fundamental steps:

-<dl><dd>

-*   Paste a little solder on soldering spot, and then paste some solder on a certain spot on pins.
+-  Paste a little solder on soldering spot, and then paste some solder on a certain spot on pins.
-*   Join the two spots together with soldering iron.
+-  Join the two spots together with soldering iron.
-</dd></dl>

 ##  Resources
 ---